-You can turn the interior zones on again by pressing the Away key or [★][1].
-If you turn on the interior zones, do not go into areas covered by motion detectors.
-To access areas protected by motion detectors, you must enter your security code and disarm the system, or press the Stay key to turn off interior zones.
+The interior zones can be reactivated at any time by entering [+][1] at any keypad.
+If you reactivate the interior zones, be sure to only inhabit areas not covered by motion detectors.
+To access areas protected by motion sensors, you must enter your security code and disarm the system.